DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 2. [old thread](https://discord.com/channels/747967102895390741/1073648949057048628) under #ue-games

 > [!IMPORTANT]
-> Version 1.08 of the profile was just released (2025-06-17), bringing new features and performance improvements.
+> Version 1.08a of the profile has been released (2025-06-17), bringing new features and performance improvements.
 > This guide has been updated for the new configuration options, and also retains instructions for the older profiles.

 ## Setup